IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Disallowed Tools in the Deeper Dungeon again, due to a mining glitch, use bombs to break everything you could mine before!
 Unless you have the Dungeon Splunker

 -Amulet of Diehard Cataclysm should now properly prevent Blackbelt and Shadow Dodges

+-There should no longer be an issues with HUD mods from now on!

 -Hellion Beams being invisible